Cohomology of generalized configuration spaces: Twisted commutative cochains

 \begin{para} Every dg $\I_+$-algebra has an underlying tcdga, given by restriction along the functor $\mathsf{Fin}_+ \to \I_+$.
 The forgetful functor from dg $\I_+$-algebras to twisted commutative dg algebras has a left adjoint given by the left Kan extension. \end{para}

 \begin{para} The following theorem can be deduced as a very special case of general results of Pavlov--Scholbach \cite{pavlovscholbach}, although they do not state it in the precise form we need it.
-Indeed their goal is to construct a model structure on operadic algebras in abstract symmetric spectra with respect to the \emph{stable} model structure on spectra, whereas Theorem \ref{ps} concerns the \emph{unstable} model structure; moreover, they consider throughout \emph{unital} objects, which forces them to work with a ``{positive}'' model structure. \end{para}
+Indeed their goal is to construct a model structure on operadic algebras in abstract symmetric spectra with respect to the \emph{stable} model structure on spectra, whereas Theorem \ref{ps} concerns the \emph{unstable} model structure, from which the stable model structure is obtained by localization.
+But all the properties that they use of the unstable model structure are first verified for the stable model structure.
+Moreover, they consider throughout \emph{unital} objects, which in this context means that they consider the categories $\mathsf{Ch}_R^{\mathsf{Fin}}$ and $\mathsf{Ch}_R^{\mathsf{I}}$, where the empty set is included in the domain category.
+This forces them to work with a ``{positive}'' model structure, in which a map $A \to B$ is a weak equivalence (fibration) if $A(S) \to B(S)$ is a weak equivalence (fibration) for \emph{nonempty} $S$.
+The categories $\mathsf{Ch}_R^{\mathsf{Fin}_+}$ and $\mathsf{Ch}_R^{\mathsf{I}_+}$ are Quillen equivalent as symmetric monoidal non-unital model categories to $\mathsf{Ch}_R^{\mathsf{Fin}}$ and $\mathsf{Ch}_R^{\mathsf{I}}$, respectively, with their positive model structures, and this implies with only a little bit of work also a Quillen equivalence between categories of $P$-algebras in the respective categories. \end{para}

 \begin{thm} The category of twisted commutative dg algebras over a ring $R$ and the category of dg $\I_+$-algebras both admit model structures in which the weak equivalences are the quasi-isomorphisms and the fibrations are the degreewise surjections.
 In particular, the forgetful functor from dg $\I_+$-algebras to tcdga's is a right Quillen functor.
 More generally, if $P$ is any operad with $P(0)=0$, then the categories of $P$-algebras in $\mathsf{Ch}_R^{\mathsf{Fin}_+}$ and in $\mathsf{Ch}_R^{\mathsf{I}_+}$ both admit such model structures. \end{thm}